 7) Don’t jump near the shore or close to swimmers.

-23rd street to 27th street- This is the most popular Miami Beach spot. as a word of advice, avoid it!
+26th street- This is the most popular Miami Beach spot. as a word of advice, avoid it!

 45th-60th street- Hard to access, no parking and few kiters.
-You must be able to self launch and self land safely to kite here.
+You must be able to self-launch and self land safely to kite here.

 87th Street- Kite to the North of the Lifeguard Stand after the park.
 Always stay at least 200 yards from any lifeguard tower